-

 Part IV, Program Evaluation, presents criteria for evaluation, factors related to evaluation of mentoring programs and program evaluation examples.

-It is increasingly clear that our Nation’s future depends on the existence of a strong higher education system that provides learning opportunities at every level and throughout life.
+As we approach the new millennium, it is increasingly clear that our Nation’s future depends on the existence of a strong higher education system that provides learning opportunities at every level and throughout life.
 As educators, we have an awesome responsibility to prepare students to be full participants in the global society.
-At no other time has there been more discussion, thinking, and tension about issues in higher education than there is now.
-Projections continue to indicate that many institutions of higher education will have a student pool that is more diverse across virtually every demographic category.
-Previously underrepresented racial and ethnic groups will make up an increasingly large portion of the pool of potential students in higher education.

 Mentoring in Higher Education: